 Looking back, this one seems a little difficult to actually grade but hey, we're new at this, so cut us some slack!
 Assessing whether companies are statistically measuring transparency is a bit ambitious, and it doesn't seem fair that we'd get a point for it.
 However, transparency was undoubtedly a massive focus across the marketing industry in 2015.
 And if marketers are touting honesty and authenticity for themselves, you know they're selling it to their clients as well.
-Entrepreneur, Forbes and AdAge all wrote about the importance of honesty and transparency to marketing, so we're taking partial points for this prediction.
+Entrepreneur, Forbes, and AdAge all wrote about the importance of honesty and transparency in marketing, so we're taking partial points for this prediction.

 #2: Global Social Ad Spending Will Increase By Over Two Billion Dollars In 2015

 We predicted this would be an easy prediction, and it was.
 Again, we're new and we needed some long-hanging fruit so we could at least get something right.
-How's that for transparency? eMarketer forecasts global social media ad spend will reach $23 billion by the end of 2015, which would be an increase of nearly $5 billion over 2014.
+How's that for transparency? eMarketer forecasts global social media ad spending will reach $23 billion by the end of 2015, which would be an increase of nearly $5 billion over 2014.